Aging & Health A to Z

 Tricyclic and tetracyclic antidepressants (TCAs).
-These include some older drugs that are still very effective for many people.
-The following are among the TCAs currently available:
+These include some older medications that are still very effective for many people.

 Other antidepressants.
 These include medications that act on different neurotransmitters:

 Monoamine oxidase inhibitors (MAOIs).
-You need to watch what you eat if you take monoamine oxidase inhibitors (MAOIs).
-You may develop life-threatening high blood pressure if you eat foods such as wine or aged cheeses that contain high levels of tyramine.
+You need to watch what you eat if you take MAOIs.
+For example, you may develop life-threatening high blood pressure if you eat foods such as wine or aged cheeses that contain high levels of tyramine.

-Always follow your healthcare professional’s instructions regarding dietary restrictions when taking MAOIs.
+Always follow your healthcare provider’s instructions regarding dietary restrictions when taking MAOIs.

 Lithium.
 Lithium carbonate is often prescribed to treat the mania of bipolar disorder.
-Other drugs used to treat bipolar disorder include anti-psychotics (such as olanzapine or quetiapine) and anti-seizure medications (such as valproic acid or lamotrigine).
+Other medications used to treat bipolar disorder include anti-psychotics (such as olanzapine or quetiapine) and anti-seizure medications (such as valproic acid or lamotrigine).
 Patients with bipolar disorder should use antidepressants with caution, because they may trigger a manic reaction.

-The body “breaks down” lithium slowly in older people, and can cause side effects such as tremors, diarrhea, and muscle spasms..
-Many common drugs, like ibuprofen and diuretics (“water pills”), can also slow the elimination of lithium from the body.
-This allows the lithium to build up in the blood and may increase the severity of side effects.
-Side effects of anti-seizure drugs and antipsychotic medications may include skin rashes or problems with the blood or certain organs.
+The body “breaks down” lithium slowly in older people, and lithium can cause side effects such as tremors, diarrhea, and muscle spasms.
+Many common medications, like ibuprofen and diuretics (“water pills”), can also slow the lithium from leaving the body.
+This causes the lithium to build up in the blood and may increase the severity of side effects.
+Side effects of anti-seizure and anti-psychotic medications may include skin rashes or problems with the blood or certain organs.

 Antipsychotic medications.
-These may be needed if you have psychotic symptoms, such as delusions or hallucinations, as well as typical symptoms of depression.
+These may be needed if you have psychotic symptoms, such as delusions or hallucinations, along with typical symptoms of depression.

-Always talk to your healthcare professional before you try this herb, and if you take it, be sure to include it when you are asked what medicines you are taking.
+Always talk to your healthcare provider before you try this herb.
+If you take it, be sure to mention it when you are asked what medicines you are taking.

 Electroconvulsive Therapy (ECT)

-If you are scheduled to receive electroconvulsive therapy, you will be given general anesthesia, which ensures that the procedure is painless.
+If you are scheduled to receive ECT, you will be given general anesthesia, which makes sure that the procedure is painless.
 For people with most kinds of heart disease or stroke, ECT is a safe treatment.
-But, if you’ve recently had a heart attack or stroke, the risk of complications is higher.
-In older people with unstable heart problems or increased pressure in the brain due to a brain tumor or other medical problem, electroconvulsive therapy is not appropriate.
+But if you’ve recently had a heart attack or stroke, the risk of complications is higher.
+ECT is not appropriate for older people with unstable heart problems or increased pressure in the brain due to a brain tumor or other medical problem.

-The most common side effect of electroconvulsive therapy is short-term amnesia (forgetting things that happened very recently).
+The most common side effect of ECT is short-term amnesia (forgetting things that happened very recently).
 For example, you may not remember things that occurred immediately before the therapy.
-You may also find it harder to learn new things for a little while, but this problem usually disappears quickly after the treatment stops.
-ECT doesn’t cause long-term memory loss, and sometimes, your memory will actually get better.
+You may also find it harder to learn new things for a little while.
+However, this problem usually disappears quickly after the treatment stops.
+ECT doesn’t cause long-term memory loss, and sometimes your memory will actually get better.

 Transcranial magnetic stimulation (TMS) uses high frequency magnetic pulses to target affected areas of the brain.
-It may be considered if electroshock therapy has already been tried and your depression still has not resolved.
+It may be considered if ECT has already been tried and your depression still has not resolved.